 “We’ve been looking for a place to have our Discovery Bible Study.
 I’m so excited!
 The pastor has said we can use the church!
-It solves our childcare problem too.
+It solves our childcare problem, too.
 We can use the nursery area for the kids.”
 She sounded so happy.
 Inside, I cringed.
 “Oh no!
 That doesn’t sound like the best option.
-How do I help her avoid making this strategic mistake?”
+How do I help her avoid making this strategic mistake regarding meeting in a church building?”
 Gently, I began asking questions.
 Eventually, she began to see.
 It’s probably better not to have Discovery groups meet within the church building.
-Not if her goal is to start a Disciple Making Movement.
+Not if her goal is to multiply disciples among the unreached and start a Disciple Making Movement.

-When you’ve grown up in a traditional church environment, this can feel strange.
-Everything we do as DMM practitioners must be run through a reproducibility test.
+When you’ve grown up in a typical church environment with a building, this kind of advice might feel strange.
+Everything we do as multipliers and DMM practitioners must be reproducible.
+It must pass the reproducibility test.

 Let me explain further.